Other Aspects of Pavement Design

 Specific recommendations for cut, fill, and bridge spill fill slopes are contained in soil survey reports.
 For those projects on which soil survey reports have not been made, such reports with specific slope recommendations are requested from the district construction and materials engineer.

 Effects of Soils on Pavement Designs.
 For flexible types of pavement, bases and subbases provide uniformity of support and strength and serve to distribute the load to the underlying soil over an area greater than the contact area of the tire.
-The weaker or more unstable the underlying soil, the greater is the required area of load distribution, and consequently the greater the required pavement thickness.
+The weaker or more unstable the underlying soil, the greater the required area of load distribution and, consequently, the greater the required pavement thickness.
 For rigid pavements, bases provide uniformity of support and a means of preventing pumping.

 Unsuitable Soils.
 Unsuitable soils are those which have unstable, non-uniform or otherwise undesirable subgrade support characteristics.
 Highly plastic clays may have detrimental volume change characteristics (shrink-swell) from removal of overburden or changes in moisture content.
 This may be a particular problem when encountered in pockets, in varying thicknesses and when transitioning from cuts to fills.
 Silts are susceptible to rutting and pumping if compacted wet or in proximity to available moisture and may remain susceptible to pumping and frost heave from capillary action after paving.
 Particular problem materials include the "underclays" found beneath coal beds in Pennsylvanian age strata and gleys or gumbotils often found associated with glacial tills.
 Differential settlement, rutting and fatigue cracking in pavements is common when these materials are left in the subgrade.